HartsaQ/AMtexts/README.md

 # AMtexts
 Textual content from Ars Magica sourcebooks extracted with https://github.com/HartsaQ/AMsources2text .
-Texts may be updated with improvements to text extraction.
+Texts will be updated with improvements to text extraction.

 Texts are published under Creative Commons Attribution-ShareAlike 4.0 International license 4.0 ("CC-BY-SA 4.0")